fergald/python-deep/README.txt

 comparisons and embedding of them inside other datastructures and objects.
 This makes it easy to perform comparisons that would otherwise have been tedious.

+Run examples.py and have a look around it for more info.